tim-harding/Kradical/kradical_jis/README.md

 # JIS

 Lookup tables for converting JIS X 0212 and JIS X 0213 characters into UTF-8.
-These files are generated using the Python scripts in `assets/jis`.
+These files are generated using the Python scripts in the repository under `assets/jis`.

 ## License